 Crabapple trees are great for your yard.
 They have dark pink and rose-pink flowers that make a pretty view.
 They can live in Texas without much water and don’t mind soils with lime.

-Thick leaf coverage from these trees gives you cool shade on sunny days.
-You will also get more privacy near your house because of it.
-Crabapple trees do not grow roots that mess up other things around them, so they’re safe to plant close to the house.
+Thick leaf coverage from these trees provides cool shade on sunny days and more privacy near your house.
+Crabapple trees do not grow roots that damage other things around them, so they’re safe to plant close to the house.

 Your house will look better with a crabapple tree around it as well!